 Knee Sprains and Strains

 Knee injuries are commonly the result of ligament strains, muscle sprains, or damaged cartilage.
 Sprains, which is the stretching or tearing of a ligament, can vary in severity from grade 1 (mild) to 3 (severe).
 Strains involve an injury to the muscles or tendons of the knee and are more often caused by overuse.

 These types of injuries can be caused by any trauma that causes the knee to over extend or damage the soft tissue.
 The RICE (Rest, Ice, Compression, and Elevation) protocol is typically used immediately after a sprain or strain injury to control swelling and pain.

 For many people, a serious knee injury means missing time from work, expensive medical bills, and an extended recovery period.
-If you have suffered a knee injury in an accident, you should call the experienced personal injury lawyers at Staver Law Group right away.
+If you have suffered a knee injury in an accident, you should call our experienced injury lawyers in Chicago right away.
 Our skilled attorneys can negotiate with insurance companies or other responsible parties to help fight for the compensation you deserve while you focus on healing.
 We are committed to both your physical and financial recovery and will be by your side every step of the way.

 Contact a lawyer with Staver Accident Injury Lawyers, P.C. at (312) 236-2900.